-Normally, Ancestry.com is only available for in-library use only; however, access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
-This will be available until April 30th.
+Normally, Ancestry.com is only available for in-library use only; however, access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner, Ancestry.
+This service is now available through June 30th!

-After clicking here to get started, users will be redirected to the below page:
+After clicking here to get started, users will be redirected to a new page.

 Users will need to type in their library card number and pin number.
 If you don’t have a PIN (or forgot it), get a new PIN number through the online catalog by clicking Log In or Register.
 Then click, I Forgot or want to change my PIN.